-What’s the vaccine?
-Well, that seems to be a bit of an individual difference.
-It depends on the decision makers in the organization.
+How can organizations get out of this rut?
+First, it depends on the decision makers in the organization.
 Some people simply approach the possibility of change differently.
-You can be the kind of person who seeks out new challenges (hint: this is probably the best one to spur innovation), you can preemptively accept change so that you can get used to the system before it becomes compulsory (I like to think of this as the “grin-and-bear-it’ approach), or you can reject everything and stay in your non-innovative (re: vegetative) state.
+People can seek out new challenges and can preemptively accept change so that they can get used to the system before it becomes compulsory, or they can reject everything and stay in a non-innovative state.
 Similarly, organizations can have processes and mechanisms in place that promote change or not.
 In all of this, the end goal is to have the kinds of people and the kinds of organizational policies that promote innovation.